 The Technology Core, directed by

-Daniel Rasetshwane, Ph.D., offers investigators at BTNRH a wide range of software and hardware engineering expertise.
+Daniel Rasetshwane, Ph.D., offers investigators a wide range of software and hardware engineering expertise.
 The Core’s services span custom lab software tools for experimental control, signal processing, hardware setup and calibration, and data acquisition and analysis.

 Also part of the Core is a highly specialized Audio-Visual (AV) laboratory for conducting studies in perception and cognition of unimodal and multi-modal signals.
 This facility includes several cutting-edge technologies such as a virtual reality headset and markerless face-tracking system, all developed to encourage innovative experiments and promote collaboration among investigators.